wp-plugins/capability-manager-enhanced/readme.txt

 == Frequently Asked Questions ==

+= How can I grant capabilities for a custom post type = The custom post type must be defined to impose type-specific capability requirements.
+This is normally done by setting the "capability type" property equal to the post type name.

+= I have configured a role to edit a custom post type.
+Why do the users still see "You are not allowed the edit this post?" when they try to save/submit a new post? =

+Probably because your custom post type definition not having map_meta_cap set true.
+If you are calling register_post_type manually, just add this property to the options array.
+Unfortunately, none of the free CPT plugins deal with this important detail.

 = Where can I find more information about this plugin, usage and support ? =

 * If you need help, <a href="http://wordpress.org/tags/capsman-enhanced">ask in the Support forum</a>.